Omac092627/data-structures-and-algorithms/Data Structures/Tree-intersection/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+O(n) - find common elements
+O(m * h) - Time complexity of this solution where me is number of nodes in first tree and h is height of second tree.